Builder evidence

 Remaining blocker

-List what still prevents a stronger public claim.
+List what still prevents a broader public claim.

 Kaspa claims split into mainnet features, near-term upgrades, and early design work.
 Each lane needs a different proof level.